 Section 3.
-Insignia for minor sports shall be a 7-inch chenille block "A" with 3-inch block letters designating the sport on either side, except that managers shall have the small M attached as above.
+Insignia for major sports shall be a 7-inch chenille block "A" with 3-inch block letters designating the sport on either side, except that managers shall have the small M attached as above.

 Section 4.
-To win a major "A" in football or basketball a person must play twothirds of the actual playing time during a season.
-To win a major "A" in track a person must place in a conference meet. win first place or the equivalent in points in a dual meet, or break a track record.
+To win a major "A" in football or basketball a person must play two-thirds of the actual playing time during a season.
+To win a major "A" in track a person must place in a conference meet, win first place or the equivalent in points in a dual meet, or break a track record.
 To win a major "A" in cross-country a person must place in a meet won by Alfred or be a point-winning member of a team placing no less than third in a conference meet.
-To win a major "A" in wrestling a person must engage in one-half the meets and win at least one point in an itercollegiate wrestling contest.

 Section 5.
-To win a minor "A" in tennis a person must engage in one-half the matches and win a singles match or pair in a winning doubles match in an intercollegiate tennis contest.
+To win a minor "A," a person must engage in one-half the meets and win at least one point in an itercollegiate wrestling contest: or engage in one-half the matches and win a singles match or pair in a winning doubles match in an intercollegiate tennis contest.